 LITTLE CAMPBELL WATERSHED SOCIETY

-To understand, restore and enhance the Little Campbell River and its watershed and to foster community stewardship.
+To understand, protect and enhance the Little Campbell River and its watershed and to foster community stewardship.

 The Little Campbell Watershed Society focuses on activities to preserve, enhance and restore fish, wildlife, water resources and green space within the Little Campbell River Watershed.
 Local residents meet the 4th Thursday of February, April, June, September and November at 7 pm.
 Meeting locations are changing due to COVID so please contact us if you would like to join.

 The LCWS conducts their stewardship activities in unceded Coast Salish territory.